 Flora Mayor’s lifelong poor health made her unable to fulfil much of her literary promise, sadly.
 However, she was a successful author with a three-book contract with Constable when she died of pneumonia in 1932, aged fifty-nine.
 In a recent piece for The Times, the writer D.J.
 Taylor describes The Rector’s Daughter as ‘one of those curious novels in which a cauldron of suppressed emotion and unrequited love boils away behind a landscape in which, for all practical purposes, hardly anything happens’ and says that as a novelist, F.M.
 Mayor ranks with Jane Austen and George Eliot.

-I would agree, and The Rector’s Daughter is Mayor’s masterpiece.
-My essay on it will be published in a forthcoming issue of Slightly Foxed.
+I agree, and believe that The Rector’s Daughter is nothing short of a masterpiece.
+My essay on it will be published in the Spring 2023 issue of Slightly Foxed.

 © Ann Kennedy Smith, all rights reserved

 7 thoughts on “F.M.
 Mayor’s The Rector’s Daughter (1924)”

 Great!
 I’m holding on to this until 2024…

 This is one of my favourite books.
 When living in Angus the librarian offered this book to me.
 He considered I would enjoy it.
 It is most beautifully written with only a few passages frustrating.
 The pain I felt for Mary was piercing .
 She was the gentlest of creatures.
 I am very defensive of this book though found that The Squire’s Daughter frustrated me and could hardly believe it was written by the same hand.
 Of the declaration of love made by Herbert it is among the lanes during a March day has me in tears every time.